Jason Heyward: 2010

-Through Atlanta's first 50 games, Heyward robustly lived up to the hype, hitting 10 home runs while batting .301 with a .421 OBP and .596 slugging percentage.
+Through Atlanta's first 50 games, Heyward lived up to the hype that surrounded him, hitting 10 home runs while batting .301 with a .421 OBP and .596 slugging percentage.
 He was named the National League (NL) Rookie of the Month in both April and May.
-However, after sustaining a thumb injury while sliding in May, he missed playing time.
-After he returned later in the season, his performance declined, and consistency was elusive.
-He was selected as a starter for the NL All-Star team, but did not participate due to the thumb injury.
+However, after sustaining a thumb injury while sliding in May, Heyward missed playing time.
+After he returned later in the season, his performance declined and consistency was elusive.
+He was selected as a starter for the NL All-Star team, but did not participate due to his thumb injury.

-After stealing home in a double steal against the Washington Nationals in the first inning on July 28, he became the first Brave to do so since Rafael Furcal, who did it more than ten years earlier.
-A 16–5 victory over the Cubs on August featured Heyward's first MLB multi-home run game and career highs in hits and runs scored with four each.
+Heyward stole home in a double steal against the Washington Nationals in the first inning on July 28.
+In so doing, he became the first Brave to steal home since Rafael Furcal, who had done so more than ten years earlier.
+A 16–5 victory over the Cubs on August 22 featured Heyward's first MLB multi-home run game, as well as career highs in hits and runs scored with four each.
 In the final 112 games of the season, Heyward batted .266 with a .381 OBP and .396 SLG.

-His postseason debut was on October 7 in the National League Division Series (NLDS) against the San Francisco Giants.
-Heyward was hitless in three at bats with two strikeouts.
-After he collected just two hits in the series, San Francisco eliminated Atlanta on their way to winning the World Series.
+Heyward made his postseason debut on October 7, 2010, in the National League Division Series (NLDS) against the San Francisco Giants.
+San Francisco eliminated Atlanta, and Heyward had just two hits in the entire series.

-Heyward finished his first major league season with a .277 batting average, .393 on-base percentage, 18 home runs, 29 doubles, 91 bases on balls, and 83 runs scored in 142 regular season games.
+Heyward finished his first major league season with a .277 batting average, a .393 on-base percentage, 18 home runs, and 83 runs scored in 142 regular season games.
 He ranked fourth overall in the NL in OBP and walks.
-His longest streak of reaching base was 36 consecutive games.
-At the time, his OBP was the second-highest in major league history for a rookie aged 20 years or younger, after Ted Williams and before Frank Robinson, and OPS of .849 placed 30th in all MLB history counting rookie seasons.
-The recipient of several major awards, Heyward was named the Sporting News NL Rookie of the Year, Baseball Americas MLB Rookie of the Year, an outfielder on the magazine's All-Rookie Team, and to Topps' Major League Rookie All-Star Team.
-He finished second to Posey for the NL Rookie of the Year award and 20th in the NL Most Valuable Player (MVP) award balloting.
+Heyward was named the Sporting News NL Rookie of the Year, the Baseball America MLB Rookie of the Year; he was also named to the Baseball America All-Rookie Team and to Topps' Major League Rookie All-Star Team.
+He finished second in the voting for the NL Rookie of the Year award.